feathersui/feathersui-openfl/test/README.md

 ## Run Windows/macOS tests

-To run tests in Neko, use the following command:
+To run CPP tests on Windows or macOS desktop, use the following command:

 ```sh
 haxelib run openfl test cpp